medianasoft/medianasoft.github.io/CaseStudyF1.md

 parameters$delta = -6
 ```

+The probability of meeting the target efficacy profile plays a key role in the adaptive randomization procedure.
+This probability is computed for each dose at the end of each stage and directly affects the dose-specific randomization ratios in the next stage.
 Note that a negative value of the threshold is required in this case since a reduction in the MADRS total score indicates beneficial effect.

 The last parameter related to the adaptive randomization procedure is the balance parameter.
 This parameter controls the degree of balance for patient allocation in the next cohort.
 If a smaller value is chosen, the patient allocation across the dosing arms is more likely to be balanced and, with a larger value of this parameter, the allocation will be increasingly imbalanced.
 In this case study, the balance parameter will be set to 2 to assign most of the patients to the most promising doses: